sdondley/ClimateChangeChat/perl.md

 * Step 2 is done

 ### Step 3: Throw one line of lua code into neovim's init file
-* neovim has complicated things by offering two different way to load neovim's configurtion
+* neovim has complicated vim (even more) by offering two different scripts for writing neovim's configurtion
     * old way: with vimscript
     * new way: with lua
 * WTF is lua, you say?